prototypefund/reproducible-website/_docs/timezones.md

 -----------------------------------------

 Time strings like “Wed, 21 Oct 2015 11:18:50” are inherently ambigious.
-For which timezone does it apply?
+Which timezone does it use?
 How should it be understood?

 In the context of reproducible builds, it's best if time strings all contain timezone information.
 A fallback option is to assume they are all